- Creating wallets

 Signing Transactions

 Now that your user can see their NFTs in your app, they may want to do something with them!
 You can use our transaction flow to allow your user to send NFTs, sign messages, and generally do any kind of signature operation that an Ethereum wallet can do.
-The flow consists of two steps:
+The flow consists of two steps:- You create a proposed transaction, send it to Bitski, and receive a transaction ID

 - The user is redirected to the Bitski Signer application with the transaction ID, and the user then approves the transaction.